🇨🇱

 📋 Requirements

-• Acceptance letter from Chilean educational institution
+• Enrollment certificate from a state-recognized Chilean educational institution

-• Proof of financial means
+• Proof of financial means (bank statements, money transfers, scholarship, or family affidavit)

 📝 Application Steps

-4. 4Upload all documents
+4. 4Apostille/legalize all foreign documents; translate non-Spanish/English documents

 ⚠️ Restrictions